sdeweese/CLUS23-LTROPS-1836-IOS-XE-Device-Programmability-and-Automation-Lab/YANG_Suite.md

 ![](./imgs/select_in_yang_suite.png)

 1. Click the blue "Build RPC" button to ***generate*** the XML RPC that is based on the YANG model and inputs provided.
-The XML can be reviewed, edited, or used in other tooling or orchistration systems as needed
+The XML can be reviewed, edited, or used in other tooling or orchestration systems as needed

 ![](./imgs/build_rpc.png)